Frequently Asked Questions

 Do I have to pay my fine?

 Yes!
 Outstanding fines cause a hold to be placed on your facility license and/or your personal license.
 KBOC will not process any request or renewals on these licenses until outstanding fines are paid in full.
 Additionally, failure to make timely payment may result in your case being turned over to the Kansas Debt Set-Off program and revocation of your license.

 Felony Reporting Mistakes

 I received a letter asking for information about a felony conviction and I have never been convicted of a felony.
 What should I do?

 Provide the Board with a written statement, by email, fax, or mail, indicating that you made a mistake on your application and that you have never been convicted of a felony.
 Visit our Contact Us page for information on where to send your letter.

 What if my apprentice license application was submitted with a mistake?

 It is your responsibility to review and revise any document that you sign.
 See K.S.A.
 65-1908(a) (4) and (5).
 If the "yes" box was accidently checked on your application, please send a signed letter to the office stating your mistake and stating that you have not been convicted of a felony.
 Visit our Contact Us page for information on where to send your letter.

-If you are unable to read any of the information contained on this website, please contact the Kansas Board of Cosmetology at the following address or telephone number.
+If you are unable to read any of the information contained on this website, please contact the Kansas Board of Cosmetology.
 We will be happy to assist you.

 714 SW Jackson, Jayhawk Walk Building, Suite 100,